dblapps/DAAttributedStringUtils/README.md

 	formatter.defaultFontFamily = @"Georgia";
 	formatter.defaultColor = [UIColor orangeColor];

 A special pair of formatter codes is used to specify fields within an attributed string that are clickable when the string is displayed by an instance of DAAttributedLabel.
 To create a string with clickable fields, enclose the fields within pairs of %L and %l formatting codes.
-Then, use the formatString:linkRanges: method to create the string.
-That method will return an NSArray containing the ranges of the clickable fields.
-That array is passed on to DAAttributedLabel, which uses it to figure out the bounds of the clickable areas in its display.
 For example:

-	NSArray* linkRanges = nil;
-	DAAttributedString* attrStr = [formatter formatString:@"Click %LHERE%l to do something!" linkRanges:&linkRanges];
 	DAAttributedLabel* label = [[DAAttributedLabel alloc] initWithFrame:CGRectMake(10,10,150,25)];
-	[label setText:attrStr withLinkRanges:linkRanges];
+	label.text = [formatter formatString:@"Click %LHERE%l to do something!"];
 	label.delegate = self;

+(NOTE: Previous versions required the use of a linkRanges array to pass information about the clickable fields from the DAAttributedStringFormatter class to the DAAttributedLabel class.
+This is no longer necessary.)

 Clicking on the work 'HERE' in the resulting label will invoke the delegate method label:didSelectLink:.